annika-modi/hsa-web-app/README.md

 ## Project Description

 The HSA App is a simple and secure application for managing a Health Savings Account (HSA).
 It provides a clean, modern interface for users to create an account, deposit funds, issue a virtual debit card, and perform secure transactions.
-The app demonstrates a basic, yet robust, user flow for a personal finance application.

 ## Features